Demographics of Filipino Americans: Little Manilas

 In areas with sparse Filipino populations, they often form loose-knit social organizations aimed at maintaining a "sense of family", which is a key feature of Filipino culture.
 These organizations generally arrange social events, especially of a charitable nature, and keep members up-to-date with local events.
 They are often organized into regional associations, which are a small part of Filipino American life.
 Filipino Americans formed close-knit neighborhoods, notably in California and Hawaii.
 A few communities have "Little Manilas", civic and business districts tailored to the Filipino American community.

 Language

 Filipino Americans form a multilingual community but the two most spoken languages are English and Tagalog.
 In 2009, Tagalog was the fourth largest language spoken in the United States with around 1.5 million speakers.

 Religion

 According to a Pew Research Center survey published in July 2012, the majority of Filipino American respondents are Roman Catholic (65%), followed by Protestant (21%), unaffiliated (8%), and Buddhist (1%).
 There are also smaller populations of Filipino American Muslims—particularly those who originate from the Southern Philippines.

 Socioeconomic status

 Economics

+Filipino Americans are largely middle class with of Filipino American households 62% being middle income.
+However, only 21% of Filipino American households are Upper Income compared to 27% for all Asian households.
+This means that Filipino Americans are less likely to be Upper Income than all Asian Americans.
+Filipino Americans have high labor force participation rates and 67% of Filipino Americans are employed.

+Filipino Americans are more likely to live in larger, overcrowded (8.7% of Filipino housing units compared to 3.5% of total population), multi-generational (34%) households compared to the general population.
+The average household size for Filipino Americans in 2023 was 2.99 compared to 2.49 for the general population.

+While Filipino Americans had aa higher median annual household income, the Per Capita Income for Filipino Americans was $47,819 which was lower than for all Asians ($55,561) and Non-Hispanic Whites ($50,675).
+Individual earnings for both Filipino Males and Females were significantly lower than for all Asians, suggesting multiple earners in a household.

+The impressive annual median household income and low poverty rates must be approached with caution, for median household income represents the combined earnings of several family or household members often living in crowded and less than adequate houses.